Elene Lete: Real Sociedad

 In 2018 she was signed by Real Sociedad and was the starting goalkeeper for their reserve team.
 In 2019 she became the substitute goalkeeper for the main team and was part of the squad that won the Copa de la Reina.
 She made her debut in the Primera División on 30 May 2021 against Santa Teresa.
 After Mariasun Quiñones transferred to Athletic Club a month later, Lete became the starting goalkeeper.

 Lete won the Zamora trophy awarded for the lowest "goals-to-games" ratio in the 2021–22 season as Real Sociedad finished runners-up and achieved their first qualification for the Champions League; she kept a clean sheet in eleven matches and conceded an average of 0.6 goals per game.
 In February 2023, the club announced that it would renew Lete's contract through to the end of the 2024–25 season.
 As goalkeeper she was key to the "txuri-urdin" squad, although she and Adriana Nanclares shared the goalkeeping duties almost equally.

 London City Lionesses

-On 10 July 2025, Lete joined London City Lionesses, competing in the Women's Super League, the top tier of English women's football, signing a deal that runs until the summer of 2027.
-She was welcomed to the Lionesses by head coach Jocelyn Prêcheur saying he was "excited to work with our new goalkeeper, Elene has a lot of experience already.
-She is a great goalkeeper and will bring us her knowledge of the higher level."
+On 10 July 2025, Lete joined WSL club London City Lionesses, signing a deal that runs until the summer of 2027.
+Almost a year later, on 8 June 2026, she extended her contract with the club until 2028.

+On 4 September 2026, Amid speculation as to which keeper was going to open this season, Ex-United and England goalkeeper Mary Earps started on the bench while Lete stood guard in front of a full crowd of 5,402 home fans, with an impressive 2-1 victory over Manchester United.